+Cambridge IGCSEs which are approved by Ofqual are eligible for inclusion in school and college performance tables.

-Certain Cambridge IGCSEs and Cambridge International Certificates are now included in the Achievement and Attainment Tables for schools in England.
-For up to date information on the performance tables, including subjects eligible for inclusion in the English Baccalaureate, please go to the Department for Education website at www.education.gov.uk/performancetables.
+For up-to-date information on the performance tables, including the list of qualifications which count towards the English Baccalaureate, please go to the Department for Education website (www.education.gov.uk/performancetables).
+All approved Cambridge IGCSEs are listed as Cambridge International Level 1/Level 2 Certificates.

-1.5 How can I find out more?
+1.6 How can I find out more?

-If you are already a Cambridge Centre
+If you are already a Cambridge school

-You can make entries for this qualification through your usual channels, e.g. CIE Direct.
-If you have any queries, please contact us at international@cie.org.uk.
+You can make entries for this qualification through your usual channels.
+If you have any questions, please contact us at international@cie.org.uk esment at a glance

-If you are not a Cambridge Centre
+If you are not yet a Cambridge school